ASSET Teacher Candidate: Application

 A top goal for ASSET is breaking down barriers for candidates and schools, such as cost.
 With that in mind, ICASE is working hard to ensure that there is no direct cost to your district or teachers to participate in ASSET as a T2T program.
 There are associated costs to plan for with your Superintendent such as (but not limited to):

 - Mileage to and from bootcamp

-- Local lodging for bootcamp if your candidate is traveling beyond a reasonable distance
+- Local lodging for bootcamp if your candidate is traveling beyond a 120 miles one way

 How does it work?

-The format for ASSET is an eleven month intensive study program that is aligned to the CEC standards, and also allows for local practice opportunities and skill development as well.
+The format for ASSET is an eleven month intensive study program in content and pedagogy that is aligned to the CEC standards, and also allows for local practice opportunities and skill development as well.
 Candidates will participate in monthly virtual meetings beginning in August, and will participate in a 3-5 day intensive training series in July.
 The intensive series will be in person.
-The dates, location and times will be announced in late spring.
+Intensive

 What is needed from the school corporation?